Command17/DeliciousCake/README.md

 <img src="assets/nether_cake.png" alt="nether_cake" height="150"/>

-A cake made out of nether warts, it makes you resistant to fire.
+A cake made out of nether warts.
+It makes you resistant to fire.

 ### Recipes 🔨